ajaymarathe9/ReactDesign/README.md

 # ReactDesign
 -----
 ## About
-This is the Project for Navigation in React-Native
+This is the Project for Navtive Base Design in React-Native
 ## Application that need to run the project
 - Android Studio
 - Command Prompt